How does this medication work? What will it do for me?

 Return to fertility: There is no evidence that the use of the contraceptive implant leads to decrease in fertility.
 There have been reports of pregnancy occurring within the first 2 weeks after removing the implant.
 If pregnancy is not desired, an alternative birth control method should be used immediately after removing the implant, or a new implant should be inserted.

-Sexually transmitted infections (STIs): This medication, as with other hormonal contraceptives, does not protect against HIV/AIDS and other STIs.
+Sexually transmitted infections (STIs): This medication, as with other hormonal contraceptives, does not protect against HIV/AIDS and other STIs (sexually transmitted infections – formerly known as sexually transmitted diseases or STDs).
 It is recommended that latex condoms be used in combination with this medication for protection against these infections.

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.